jonathanglasmeyer/bachelor/thesis/src/Main.md

   3. **Convert transcript to reference corpus**

       The transcript from Open Yale is supplied as HTML.
-We apply processing steps to transform it to a corpus ready to be consumed by the WER analysis tool (no punctuation, all lowercase).
-As these are specific to just the format chosen by Open Yale Courses, the details are omitted, as they have no general use.
+We apply processing steps to transform it to a corpus ready to be consumed by the analysis tool (no punctuation, all lowercase).
+As these are just specific to the format chosen by Open Yale Courses, the details are omitted, as they are of no general relevance.

   4. **Run Sphinx 4 in baseline and interpolated mode**

       `bin/sphinx-interpolated.py`^[<https://github.com/jonathanewerner/bachelor/blob/master/bin/sphinx-interpolated.py>] supplies a wrapper for interfacing with Sphinx 4.
-The Java API of Sphinx 4 is exposed for command line usage by a a JAR package which bundles the Sphinx 4 libraries and a small Main class.
-This class uses command line arguments supplied from `bin/sphinx-interpolated.py` to correctly configure Sphinx 4 and start the actual recognition.
+The Java API of Sphinx 4 is exposed for command line usage by a JAR package which bundles the Sphinx 4 libraries and a small `Main` class.
+This class uses command line arguments supplied by `bin/sphinx-interpolated.py` to correctly configure Sphinx 4 and start the actual recognition.

-      Each testcase folder has a configuration file which specifies which models the test run should use:
+      Each testcase folder has a configuration file which specifies the models to be used by the test run:

           {
             "acousticModelPath": "en-new/cmusphinx-en-us-5.2",